Minnesota Vikings have plans to put fans in seats, but time is running out as the team awaits word from on high

 Five home games remain in the Minnesota Vikings' 2020 season, and the team is still hoping to bring fans into U.S. Bank Stadium — if they can get the go-ahead from the governor.

-But to bring in fans, they first need a greenlight from Gov. Tim Walz by the middle of this week.
-And the prospects aren’t promising for those who want to watch the game from seats inside the $1.1 billion stadium.
-For now, the governor hasn’t given any sign that he’s ready to open the stadium doors.
+To bring in fans, however, they first need a greenlight from Gov. Tim Walz by the middle of this week.
+The governor hasn't given any sign that he's ready to open the stadium doors, and the prospects aren't promising for those who want to watch the game from seats inside the $1.1 billion stadium.

 Vikings COO Andrew Miller emphasized the organization isn't challenging the severity or difficulty of managing the pandemic.
 But he said he feels a commitment to the rabid loyalists who bleed purple every fall.